Running Dev Environment

 Config Values

 Also the Database Configuration must be specified.
-You might want to use the docker-compose.yml file to spin up a test database.
+You might want to use the docker-compose.yml file to spin up a test database or a local mail server.

 Upload/Extensions Folder